SimonSery123/SimonSery123/README.md

 - 👋 Hi, I’m @SimonSery123.
-I'm a developer with passion for new tech and AI workflows implementator.
+I'm a developer with passion for new tech and AI workflows implementor.
 - 📫 How to reach me: LinkedIn message or ssery2@seznam.cz